Xiiiaohan/bachelor-thesis/README.md

 change test_file to real test dataset instead of dev dataset.
 Use parameters provided in best_hyperparameters.json for training.
 There are no pamaters provided for Savosavo and Yali.

-To train ctc and morph on Savosavo and Yali, simply add language code mappings in all files.
+To train ctc and morph on Savosavo and Yali, simply add language code mappings in main.py, predict_from_gloss.py, experiment.py.
 For Savosavo: "Savosavo" : "savo"; for Yali: "Yali" : "apah".